Named in the Rugby Europe Championship 2025 Team of the Tournament; tried in the 2026 opener v Portugal. AAC's WXV 3 representative in Dubai, 2024.

 Founded in 1930, AAC was one of the very first clubs to carry organised rugby in the Netherlands.
 Eleven men's national titles and eight women's followed across nine decades.

-Today the club fields three men's XVs — the 3rd run as the Mokum side with Rugby Club Amsterdam — a women's XV and a full youth section: around 500 members of 15-plus nationalities.
+Today the club fields three men's XVs — the 3rd entered jointly with Rugby Club Amsterdam — a women's XV and a full youth section: around 500 members of 15-plus nationalities.
 The men's 1st XV play in the Ereklasse, the Dutch top division, and in May 2026 they secured a second season in the top flight, year one of a new project.
 Pre-season opens in July under new Head Coach Daniel Geurs.

 AAC partners with Topsport Amsterdam to support elite players, and shares its home with the Netherlands national XV at the National Rugby Centre on Sportpark De Eendracht.

 AAC founded the Amsterdam Sevens in 1972.
-From twelve teams in year one to one of the largest sevens tournaments in Europe, back again 6 & 7 June 2026.
+From twelve teams in year one to one of the largest sevens tournaments in Europe — the 2026 edition ran 6 & 7 June.

 AAC plays at the NRCA Stadium on De Eendracht in Amsterdam-West — a 5,000-capacity ground opened in 1997, shared with the Netherlands national XV.